nemethf/eglot-x/README.md

 - [Server Status]: see variable `eglot-x-enable-server-status`.
   The mode-line displays the status unless it is "permanently OK".

+- [Inlay Hints]: for an initial, basic support see defun `eglot-x-insert-inlay-hint-at-point`.

 ### rust-analyzer specific extensions
 - [Expand Macro]: see defun `eglot-x-expand-macro`.
 - [Related Tests]: see defun `eglot-x-ask-related-tests`.